aplteam/Tatin/docs/PublishingPackages.md

 The fact that the parameter exists and is not empty tells Tatin that it is a user command, and the path allows Tatin to first install everything as usual and then move the script to the root of the package installation folder.

-The installed package will then comprise:
+The installed package will then consist of:

-* a folder for the `MyUserCommand` package
+* A folder for the `MyUserCommand` package
-* folders for all dependencies
+* Folders for all dependencies
-* a file `apl-buildlist.json`
+* A file `apl-buildlist.json`
-* a file `apl-dependencies.txt`
+* A file `apl-dependencies.txt`
-* the user command script: `MyUserCommand.dyalog`
+* The user command script: `MyUserCommand.dyalog`

+Note that by definition a package must contain some code.
+If a user command is implemented as a single script file, which is possible and perfectly fine with simple user commands, this would not be the case.
+For this reason, it is advisable to separate the user command as such (with the necessary `Run`, `List` and `Help` functions) from the "business logic" that does the real work.

+The latter one would remain in the package, fulfilling the requirement.

 ## Deleting packages